-Harboring possible Trapped Emotions within your body may greatly affect your overall physical and emotional wellbeing.
-However, thanks to Dr. Bradley Nelson’s work and publications in the field of energy healing and muscle testing, you can discover just how beneficial it can be to easily release trapped emotions with the help of The Emotion Code® Chart to release the trapped emotions that could be holding you back from optimum wellness.
+Having trapped emotional baggage within your body can greatly affect your overall physical and emotional well-being.
+However, thanks to Dr. Bradley Nelson’s work and publications in the field of energy healing and muscle testing, it’s possible to easily identify and release trapped emotions!
+Discover how to use the Emotion Code® Chart to release the trapped emotions that could be holding you back from optimum wellness.

-At first glance, The Emotion Code Chart may look complex, but by spending just a few minutes understanding how it works, you’ll find it’s a key component in potentially finding and releasing Trapped Emotions.
-After verifying with yourself or your test subject that you are ready to either test or be muscle-tested, it’s time to start asking questions in order to dial in on any potential Trapped Emotions.
+At first glance, The Emotion Code Chart may look complex, but by spending just a few minutes understanding how it works, you’ll find it’s a key component in potentially finding and releasing trapped emotions.
+After verifying with yourself or your test subject that you are ready to either test or be muscle tested, it’s time to start asking questions in order to focus on any potential trapped emotions.

 The Emotion Code Chart consists of 60 emotions, divided into two columns and six rows.
 Each row lists the areas of the body these trapped emotions are frequently found, although there are exceptions to this.
 Each box then contains five emotions.
-To begin zeroing in on an emotion, ask yourself or your subject, “is this Trapped Emotion in Column A?”
+To begin zeroing in on a specific emotion, ask yourself or your subject, “Is this trapped emotion in Column A?”
 Perform the muscle test and, if the muscle being tested weakens, we believe this is a “no” answer.
-In that case, ask if the Trapped Emotion is in Column B. In the event you receive a double positive or double negative, we recommend you take a breath, reset, and repeat the questions until you get a definitive answer.
-Notice that once you have determined which column the Trapped Emotion is in, you will have cut the list in half!
+In that case, ask if the trapped emotion is in Column B. In the event you receive a double positive or double negative, we recommend taking a breath, resetting, and repeating the questions until you get a definitive answer.
+Notice that once you have determined which column the trapped emotion is in, you will have cut the list in half!